ChillaleSaiKrishna/news-/Read_me.txt

  install the dependency by a simple command

-  { pip install -r requirements.txt }
+   pip install -r requirements.txt

-2. Run webnews.py file - this will create a database connection.
+2. Run webnews.py file - this will create a database.

-3. Run app.py file - which is the controler.
+3. Run app.py file.

 4. open the url which appears in the terminal.